ksu-cs-textbooks/cc410/content/y-milestones/old/spring2023/01-restaurant-classes.md

 ### Entrees

-Each entree should be stored in an appropriately named class in the `sfsubs.data.entrees` package.
+Each entree should be stored in an appropriately named class in the `gamegrub.data.entrees` package.
 Each entree should include an attribute for the following data:
   * **Base** - a `Base` value (see below).
 It should have a **getter** and **setter** method.
   * **Topping** - a Java [HashSet](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashSet.html) or a Python [set](https://docs.python.org/3.10/library/stdtypes.html#set) of `Topping` values (see below).
     * This attribute should have a **getter** method that returns a **shallow copy** of the set to prevent external modification.
 See [HashSet's Copy Constructor (Java)](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashSet.html#%3Cinit%3E(java.util.Collection)) or [set.copy (Python)](https://docs.python.org/3.10/library/stdtypes.html#frozenset.copy).